ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 : a Signed Statement that is augmented with a Receipt created via Registration in a Transparency Service.
 The receipt is stored in the unprotected header of COSE Envelope of the Signed Statement.
 A Transparent Statement remains a valid Signed Statement, and may be registered again in a different Transparency Service.

-Relying Party:

-: organizations, stakeholders, and users involved in validating supply chain Artifacts.
-Relying Parties consume Transparent Statements, verifying their proofs and inspecting the Statement payload, either before using corresponding Artifacts, or later to audit an Artifact's provenance on the supply chain.

 {: #mybody}